hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 ![](https://cloud-j48wmzjac-hack-club-bot.vercel.app/32.webp)
 The datasheet for our crystal, C13738, shows that pins 2 and 4 are connected to ground.
 So, import the part "Crystal_GND24".

-Now that our MCU is powered, it needs a clock to tick to.
+Now that our MCU is powered, it needs a clock to tick to[^3].
 We can configure the ATmega328P to use this 16MHz crystal rather than run at its default of 1MHz.

 This crystal needs an accompanying capacitor connected to ground on each pin.